 Notably, Xiaomi, in the last 1 year, has shifted focus from an online-only player to a retails + online model like the rival Samsung to make sure it doesn’t miss out on the growth from the Retail channel and can increase its reach in small towns.

 Xiaomi also plans to open 200 Mi stores across the country to ensure that buyers can experience the Xiaomi devices before buying and can be better served.

 Xiaomi is the King of Online Mobile Sales

-If we consider the online sale Xiaomi is way ahead of the competition.
-Xiaomi has 46.9% share in the online sales Vs 31.7% share of 2nd, 3rd, 4th and 5th brand put together.
+If we consider the online sale, Xiaomi is way ahead of the competition.
+Xiaomi has a 46.9% share in online sales Vs. 31.7% share of 2nd, 3rd, 4th, and 5th brand put together.

-So Samsung, Lenovo + Motorola, and other 2 top brands all put together are smaller in comparison to Xiaomi.
+So Samsung, Lenovo + Motorola, and the other 2 top brands all put together are smaller compared to Xiaomi.

 You May Like to Read: Top Chinese Mobile Brands to Invade in India